 Russian Blues have consistently gained affection from cat lovers worldwide.
-This sleek feline is also known as the Archangel Blue, Archangel Cat, Foreign Blue, Nebelung, and the Maltese.
+This sleek feline also has the names Archangel Blue, Archangel Cat, Foreign Blue, Nebelung, and Maltese.
 Currently, they are the ninth most popular feline breed in the United States.

 Personality & Temperament

 The Archangel is a sweet, elegant cat with a reserved, quiet personality.
 They are affectionate and like people once they get to know them.
-This is not a breed known to be very clingy.
-They often seem aloof.
-It is not a kitty that will be waiting at the door to greet guests.
+This breed is not clingy and they can often seem aloof.
 In fact, he may try to avoid folks he does not know well.
 That does not mean these cats are not cuddly and affectionate; they reserve that for their special humans.

 This breed has a reputation for being well-behaved.
 They do not like to push limits much.
-They love to explore and can be adventurous to the point where owners may want to kitty-proof small openings and places in the house they do not want curious felines getting into.
+They love to explore and can be adventurous to the point where owners may want to kitty-proof small openings and places in the house curious felines might try getting into.
 Though they are shy, this breed is no dummy.
 This kitty is quite intelligent and clever, though known to be cautious around new people and situations.

 The Archangel is a friendly feline that generally gets along reasonably well with children and other household pets.
-This breed is known to do well with other cats and dogs after proper training.
-Because they are a breed known to be shy, they may do better in homes with older children rather than babies and young toddlers.
-It can take them some time to warm up to people and other animals, so do not get discouraged if a Russian Blue does not seem interested in getting to know someone new right away.
-These cats will approach new visitors, both animals, and humans, in their own time and on their own terms.
+This breed does well with other cats and dogs after proper training.
+Because they are shy, they may do better in homes with older children rather than babies and young toddlers.
+It can take them some time to warm up to people and other animals, so do not give up if a Russian Blue does not seem interested in getting to know someone new right away.
+These cats will approach new visitors, both animals and humans, in their own time and on their own terms.

 Russian Blues are extremely intelligent cats and have an independent streak.
 They are also born hunters who are happy to spend a good portion of the day staring out the window and chattering at the wildlife that passes by.
 While these kitties do very well with other pets like cats and dogs, owners should be incredibly cautious with animals like hamsters, lizards, and birds.
-This kitty’s high prey drive means they are likely to stalk and go after pets kept in enclosures, so owners will want to ensure that these are always closed securely.
+This kitty’s high prey drive means they are likely to stalk and go after pets kept in enclosures, so owners must ensure that these are always secure.

 Despite being a bit shy, these cats are pretty playful.
-While they retain a calm demeanor even while playing, these kitties are easily trainable and love to play games.
+While retaining a calm demeanor even while playing, these kitties are easily trainable and love to play games.
 These kitties are smart enough to understand games like fetch, and owners with enough patience can teach them how to walk around on leashes.
-This can be a delightful activity for a cat such as the Maltese, one that is highly intelligent and curious.
 Walking on a leash is also an effective way to allow them to get outside and hunt a bit while keeping them out of trouble.

-The name Russian Blue indicates that this cat breed has a range of blue-hued coats.
+The Russian Blue breed has a range of blue-hued coats.
 Their coats come in a range of gray and bluish colors that can range from a deep Gray to a light silverish color.
 All true Archangel Blues have green eyes and pink to lavender-colored paws.
 Their eyes are large, round, and wide-set.
 This breed is born with blue eyes that change to yellow.
-Eventually, this yellow turns into a rich emerald green when they are fully developed.
+Eventually, this yellow turns into a rich emerald green.
 This is a unique feature as most felines are born with light blue eyes that will darken with age, often turning brown.
 Russian Blue’s eyes tend to start turning from yellow to blue around four months of age.
 During this time, they will have the very unusual coloring of yellow-rimmed eyes with green centers.

-The Archangel cat has large, pointed ears that are widely spaced out on their heads.
+The Archangel cat has large, pointed ears set wide on their heads.
 They have long, graceful necks, wedge-shaped heads, and flat skulls.
-They are medium-sized, muscular cats with fine bone structures.
-This breed has what has been referred to as a “Mona Lisa smile,” the corners of their mouth turn up slightly, giving them a constant half-smiling expression like the famed painting.
+They are medium-sized, muscular cats with delicate bone structures.
+This breed has a “Mona Lisa smile.”
+The corners of their mouth turn up slightly, giving them a constant half-smiling expression like the famed painting.

-Archangel Blues are fine-boned with long muscular bodies.
+Archangel Blues have fine bones with long muscular bodies.
 They are not a large breed.
 Females will reach 7 to 10 pounds fully grown, and males range from about 10 to 12 pounds on average.
 Some will reach around 15 pounds.
 Males will be larger and more muscular than females.
-This is a feline known for a love of food, so obesity runs high with this breed.
+This feline loves food and obesity run high with this breed.
 While there may be many Russian Blues larger than 15 pounds, naturally, this breed is a medium-sized cat that ranges from about 10 to 12 pounds fully grown.

 They stand about 10 inches tall as adults.
 Not counting the tail, the Russian Blue is about 15 to 18 inches in length.
-This breed is known for having delicate slender legs and petite rounded paws.
+This kitty has delicate slender legs and petite rounded paws.
 Their tails are medium to long.

 Coat & Colors

-The Maltese, as this breed is also called, has a thick double coat of dense plush fur.
-A soft, supple undercoat is adorned with a plush outer coat with silver tips.
+This has a thick double coat of dense plush fur.
+A soft, supple undercoat is underneath with a plush outer coat with silver tips.
 Their coats are a range of bluish-gray with silver-tipped hair making them shimmery.
 This is a short-haired breed, though a long-haired version called the Nebelung does exist.
-Their fur has been compared to the softness of velvet.
+Their fur is like the softness of velvet.
 It is incredibly luscious and smooth.
-Their coats have been described as similar to that of a beaver’s pelt or the soft coat of a silky seal.
+Their coats are similar to that of a beaver’s pelt or the soft coat of a silky seal.

 Maltese have solid-colored coats that range and color from a deep bluish-gray to a light silver or slate.
 The blue fur is a diluted version of black.
 The gene that creates their silvery-blue coats is a variation of the black hair gene.
 Registered Russian Blues are only registered as blue and short-haired.
 The very selective breeding and pedigree have allowed only blue short-haired cats to create the unique appearance of the Archangel cat.
 Different breeders will select certain shades and hues to breed for.

 Kittens of this breed are sometimes born with what is called ghost stripes, a trait of the tabby gene.
 However, these markings usually will fade into a solid-colored coat as the kitty matures.
 In some places, including New Zealand and Australia, this breed comes in a broader range of colors, including tabby, white, and black, along with bluish-gray.
 These cats are simply called Russians.
-Black Russian cats are recognized by the American Cat Fanciers’ Association.
+The American Cat Fanciers’ Association recognizes black Russian cats.
 Black Russians were first created in 1971 and share all the same physical characteristics as the Russian Blue, other than the jet-black coat color.
 They share the same striking yellow to bright emerald-colored eyes.